septor/septor/README.md

 My current favorite project is [Tumult](https://github.com/septor/tumult).
 I also continue to dig deeper into Flutter.

-If you live in the lower Michigan area (~20 miles on either side of Interstate 69), my wife bakes amazing things.
-[Try some](https://tastytreatsbytia.com/).

 <!--
 **septor/septor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.